 How to Request Services

-Clinton, Muscatine, and Scott Community Colleges employ a Disability Resources person on each campus to work with individuals with disabilities to develop and coordinate services based on individual need.
+Clinton, Muscatine, and Scott Community Colleges employ a Disability Services Coordinator on each campus to work with individuals with disabilities to develop and coordinate services based on individual need.

 If you are a student with a disability who requires academic accommodation to participate fully in the educational experience, follow the steps listed below.

-- Contact the Disability Resources Person on your campus
+- Contact the Disability Services Coordinator on your campus

 - Submit the completed Disability Services Student Intake form AND supporting documentation

-- Schedule a time to meet with the Disability Resources person to discuss accommodations
+- Schedule a time to meet with the Disability Services Coordinator to discuss accommodations

 - Deliver the signed accommodation form/s to your instructors.
 It is the students’ responsibility